Monty Ioane: Stade Français

 After spending time at the Queensland Reds Academy, Ioane moved to France in November 2013 after signing to Stade Français, and was a part of their U21 squad, the Espoirs.
 Ioane played for the club in the first-tier French Top 14 competition during the 2014–15 season.
-He played six game for the club, and has described his time there as "a learning process."
+He played six games for the club, and has described his time there as "a learning process."

 Chiefs and Tasman Mako

 In 2015, Ioane moved to New Zealand after he was recruited by Dave Rennie, head coach of the Chiefs in Super Rugby, to join their developmental squad.
 He played pre-season games with the squad in 2016, playing against the development squads of the Blues and Hurricanes, and against the Hong Kong national team in April.

 He signed to play for the Bay of Plenty Steamers, but was immediately placed on loan to Tasman Mako, playing for them in the second-tier Championship during the 2015 ITM Cup.